12grapes/node-challenge/README.md

 ## Expected time

 We expect you to spend 2-4 hours on this challenge.
 If you find yourself spending more time on it, you can send your results as it should be enough to evaluate.
+The Bonus questions will take the challenge clearly out of this 2-4 hours timeframe, so it's completely OK if you don't have enough free time to do them.

 **Tips:**

 * Make sure to remain focused and not get side-tracked, or the challenge will take more then 4 hours to complete.
 * We are also not expecting production ready code, so you can leave out some aspects you would judge important (however, documenting them is always a plus).